colayare/hexapod_project/README.md

 # Hexapod Project
 The Hexapod Project is an Open Source Hexapod Robot Hardware Platform based on a Xilinx Zynq-7000 System-on-Chip Device.
-The aim is to provide a full-customizable processing environment for an Hexapod Robot.\
+The aim is to provide a full-customizable processing environment for a Hexapod Robot.\
-The initial idea published on _Design and Modeling of a Research Platform based on Hexapod Robot with Embedded Systems and Interactive Control_ [[1]](#publications) and _Translational Motion Analysis of a Hexapod Walking Robot_ [[2]](#publications) presents the Robot Mechanics, Kinematics & Locomotion Control Model.
-In this first stage, all Hexapod Kinematics Equations was solved by main the processor.
-However, this complex equations involves complex trigonometics, square root and trascendental functions in addition to being redundant because must be calculated for each robot leg.
-This implies high computational cost that can be used to focus in more important and dynamic tasks such as image processing or trajectory planning.
-Thus, the approach presented on _Fully-pipelined CORDIC-based FPGA Realization for a 3-DOF Hexapod-Leg Inverse Kinematics Calculaiton_ [[3]](#publications) proposes an CORDIC-based Pipeline architecture in order to solve these equations concurrently in a FPGA Digital IP.\
-In the present, the processing platform has been migrated to a Zynq-7000 System-on-Chip where the Inverse Kinematics IP is located on Programmable Logic and the Locomotion calculation is performed in Software on the Processing System.
+The present
 The next step is to develope the Application Layer which involves computational vision to perform trajectory planning.